garygriswold/Bible.js/README-BibleDeployment.md

 Publisher
 ---------

+The original USX file should be put into the DBL/1original directory, and then copied to the DBL/2current directory.
+This extra step is provided in case there is a need for some revision of the source files before processing.

 This program reads the USX files in DBL/2current/VERSION/USX_1, and uses this to generate the Bible in the correct format for presentation in the
 YourBible app.
 It creates and populates the following tables.